 \section{Details of Labelling Process}

-Our annotation team comprised three senior legal experts and eight junior legal experts, all recruited through partnerships with two Vietnamese law firms and one university law faculty.
+\textbf{Recruitment.} Our annotation team comprised three senior legal experts and eight junior legal experts, all recruited through partnerships with two Vietnamese law firms and one university law faculty.
 Senior experts (Teachers) were required to hold a valid Vietnamese lawyer's license with a minimum of five years of professional practice, specialization in at least one of the benchmark's core domains (civil law, criminal law, administrative law, or commercial law), and prior experience in legal education or training.
-Junior experts were licensed lawyers or final-year law graduates who had passed the Vietnamese bar examination, with 1–3 years of practical experience in legal research, case preparation, or client consultation.
+Junior experts were licensed lawyers or final-year law graduates who had passed the Vietnamese bar examination, with 1-3 years of practical experience in legal research, case preparation, or client consultation.
 All annotators were native Vietnamese speakers.

-Prior to annotation, all team members completed a two-day training program consisting of: (1) an overview of the benchmark's cognitive framework and task definitions, (2) hands-on practice sessions using a pilot set of 50 samples per task with immediate feedback, and (3) calibration exercises where annotators discussed edge cases and established shared labeling conventions.
+Before annotation, all team members completed a two-day training program consisting of: (1) an overview of the benchmark's cognitive framework and task definitions, (2) hands-on practice sessions using a pilot set of 50 samples per task with immediate feedback, and (3) calibration exercises where annotators discussed edge cases and established shared labeling conventions.
 Training materials included detailed annotation guidelines specifying decision rules for ambiguous cases, such as how to handle repealed-but-referenced articles or provisions with multiple valid interpretations.
-Annotators were required to achieve at least 85\% agreement with gold-standard pilot labels before proceeding to main annotation.
+Annotators were required to achieve at least 85\% agreement with gold-standard pilot labels before proceeding to the main annotation.
 Each annotator was compensated at a rate of 150,000 VND (approximately 6 USD) per hour, consistent with professional legal consultation rates in Vietnam.
 Senior experts received an additional supervision stipend.
 The total annotation effort spanned approximately 1,400 person-hours over 14 weeks.
 To mitigate fatigue effects, annotators were limited to 4-hour sessions with mandatory breaks, and task assignments were rotated weekly to prevent over-specialization.
 All annotators provided informed consent for their contributions to be used in academic research.